-Kathakali is one of the most-popular performing art forms of Kerala, admired by the entire world for its distinctive class.
+Kathakali is one of the most popular performing art forms of Kerala, admired by the entire world for its distinctive class.
 The word Kathakali means ‘story play’.
-This 400-year old art form is a blend of music, literature, make-up, acting and dance.
-Stories from Hindu mythologies are conveyed to the elegant audience through brilliant face expressions, classical language of hand gestures, and mesmerizing body movements.
+This 400-year old art form is a blend of music, literature, make-up, acting, and dance.
+Stories from Hindu mythologies are conveyed to the elegant audience through brilliant facial expressions, the classical language of hand gestures, and mesmerizing body movements.

 Mohiniyattam is a unique classical dance form of Kerala that exemplifies grace and passion.
 Mohiniyattam has its root in Hindu mythology.
 After churning Palazhy (the Milky Ocean), demons stole the elixir of immortality (nectar) from Gods.
 Lord Vishnu then took the form of Mohini (the enchantress) and performed the dance Mohiniyattam in front of the demons to steal the nectar back to Gods.